Adolphe Thiers: Legacy

 The reconstructed Hôtel Thiers on Place Saint-Georges in Paris became, after his death, the headquarters of the Fondation Dosne-Thiers, which now is part of Institute of France.
-It contains his library, his archives and a collection of personal effects. it can be consulted by requesting permission from the Institute of France.
+It contains his library, his archives and a collection of personal effects.
+It can be consulted by requesting permission from the Institute of France.
 The house is also a regular venue for concerts of chamber music.

 Thiers was responsible for the construction of Napoleon's tomb at Les Invalides, and for the completion of the column on Place Vendôme and the Arc de Triomphe, both of which he dedicated.
 Thiers also built the ring of fortifications around Paris known as the Thiers Wall, of which a few traces can still be seen.
 The location of the wall now marks the city limits of Paris.

+Thiers role in Rhine crisis ignited German nationalism broadly across social strata and increased Francophobia, laying intellectual and cultural groundwork for later German unification movements.
+It reshaped German liberal thought from Francophile reformism toward nationalist-liberalism and military awareness.
+Cultural outputs like poetry and songs cemented the Rhine as a symbol of territorial integrity for Germans.

 A small street and square in the 16th arrondissement in Paris are named for Thiers.
 There are streets and squares named for Thiers in Bordeaux, Nancy, Tours, Fontainebleau, Melun, Meudon, Chaumont, Graion, and his native Aix-en-Provence, and there is a Lycée Thiers in Marseille.
 There were formerly statues of Thiers in a number of French towns, including Nancy and Saint-Germain-en-Laye, but some were removed in the 1970s and 1980s.